 - Reusable plastic containers (yogurt, cheese, hummus containers work great!)

 - Incense (great for those days when you don’t want to smell yourself anymore)

 - Lavender oil (see above)

 - Lighter (and maybe some paraffin or another fire starter)

 After reading the contents, it seems more obvious how to use this box.
 Find your own method and container and start slowly gathering the items you need to make your trip go.
 Again, this box doesn’t have to take up a lot of space and should always be cleaned right after a trip so that it is ready to go for the next one!

-And one last note, I have found it helpful to make a list of things when I am out that I wished were in the box; then I get home and make sure that I reference the list and add them to the box for next time!
+And one last note, I have found it helpful to make a list of things when I am out that I wish were in the box; then I get home and make sure that I reference the list and add them to the box for next time!